imagej/imagej.github.io/_pages/develop/eclipse.md

    Eclipse before there will already be a configuration for it.
 Otherwise you can double-click "Maven Build" to create a new run configuration.

-3. Add a parameter: `imagej.app.directory` with value:
+3. Add a parameter: `scijava.app.directory` with value:
    `<path/to/ImageJ.app>` (e.g. `/home/hinerm/Fiji.app`)

-4. Add a parameter: `imagej.deleteOtherVersions` with value: `always`
+4. Add a parameter: `scijava.deleteOtherVersions` with value: `always`

 5. Click `Apply`